-2) User Management
+2) User Management Options

 Intelligent file management systems have to account for the human error that users often make.
-A business will want to choose a file management platform that lets an administrator control use through granular permissions.
+A business will want to choose a file management platform that lets an administrator control use through granular user permissions.

-Controlling everything a user has access to, as well as how they can use files, is an essential feature to look for in a secure file management platform.
+Having control of everything a user has access to, as well as how they can use files, is an essential feature to look for in a secure file management platform.

-4) Updates and Maintenance
+4) Frequent Updates and Maintenance

 SmartFile offers continuous maintenance, running antivirus scans on all files as their received.
 SmartFile updates for on-premise devices are offered quarterly and new features are being released as they’re built for cloud accounts.

 5) File Lifecycle Management

 Just like storage rooms of the past, many businesses have age-old files that they’re hoarding.
 This becomes a major problem if these documents contain PHI or other sensitive information and are not being actively managed or protected.
 These types of files need to be tracked and maintained, and file lifecycle management provides a plan throughout the file lifespan.